acoli-repo/corpus-tools/src/TT-CQP.md

 pattribute, but this feature is intended for dependency relations).
 Named positions take preference over related positions.
-* context shifts can be used with any of the position types, so `adj[1].lemma` will give the lemma first position to the right of a named position "adj", and `head[-2].word` will give to the second word to the left of the head of match or target.
+* context shifts can be used with any of the position types, so `adj[1].lemma` will give the lemma first position to the right of a named position "adj", and `head[-2].word` will give the second word to the left of the head of match or target.

 ### Grouping